-Economic benefit per \$1M in credits Return in revenue Moderate Jobs, state GDP, and personal income per \$1 spent OO Low ●○○○ Negligible Coalfield tax credit Electricity generator
+Feconomic benefit per \$1M in credits Jobs, state GDP, and personal income Per \$1 spent Negligible Coalfield tax credit Electricity generator tax credit

-NOTE: Beneficiary savings exclude the \$23 million in refundable coalfield tax credits provided to the Virginia Coalfield Economic Development Authority, which brings the total amount of forgone revenue from the tax credits to \$314 million.
+NOTE: Beneficiary savings exclude the \$23 million in refundable coalfield tax credits provided to the Virginia Coalfield Economic Development Authority, which brings the total amount of forgone revenue from the tax credits to \$315 million.
 The Department of Taxation includes the portion earmarked for VCEDA in the amount of Coalfield Employment Enhancement Tax Credits claimed in its annual reports.